SDSO1 is a Shocked Ghost Planetary Nebula in Front of M 31: Discussion

-It is important to consider the 3D location and velocity of EG And in order to understand how it can generate the SDSO1 bow shock.
-EG And is located -22 deg (208 pc) below the plane of the Milky Way and 295 pc outside of the solar circle, at a Galactic longitude of $122\arcdeg$ (Fig. 5).
+It is important to consider the 3D location and velocity of EG And in order to understand how it can generate the SDSO 1 shock.
+EG And is located -22 deg (208 pc) below the plane of the Milky Way and 295 pc outside of the solar circle, at a Galactic longitude of $122\arcdeg$ (Fig. 6).
 The proper motion measured by Gaia is $51 \pm 1$ km s$^{-1}$ in the plane of the sky.
 The radial velocity of the M giant component of EG And ranges from -87 to -103 km s$^{-1}$, depending on orbital phase, yielding a mean radial velocity of -95 km s$^{-1}$ \citep{2016AJ....152....1K} and a velocity vector pointing $-28\arcdeg$ along the line of sight.
-EG And therefore lags the rotation of the Milky Way and moves hypersonically with a velocity of 107 km s$^{-1}$ (Mach 7.1) relative to the local ISM.
-Its velocity and location indicate that EG And is a runaway disk star with a highly elliptical orbit around the center of the Milky Way.
+Accounting for the local Galactic rotation and expected lag of -5 km s$^{-1}$ above the Galactic plane, EG And lags the rotation of the Milky Way and moves hypersonically with a velocity of -91 km s$^{-1}$ (Mach 6.1) relative to the local ISM.
+Its velocity, location, and age indicate that EG And is a runaway disk star with a highly elliptical orbit around the center of the Milky Way.

-The mass and age of EG And, constrained by observations of its eclipses, tell us much about the WD progenitor star and the mass it shed to form the SDSO1 GPN.
+The mass and age of EG And, constrained by observations of its eclipses, tell us much about the WD progenitor star and the mass it shed during its AGB and post-AGB phases.
 The relatively low masses of both the WD and red giant indicate low-mass progenitors, assuming that neither star was tidally stripped.
 However, the WD progenitor must have been slightly more massive than its M-giant companion so that it ended its time on the stellar main sequence first.
 Given that both stars recently (within the last 50 Myr) left the main sequence, then both the red giant and the WD progenitor must have begun as A or F dwarfs with masses of $1.1-2.4 M_\odot$ and ages of $0.5-1.5$ Gyr.
 The amount of mass shed by the WD progenitor would then be $\sim 0.7 - 2 M_\odot$.